Toasting St. Pat

-In the eastern Wisconsin town of Plymouth, the Irishman's Walk parade on March 17 begins at 11 a.m. and ends at 52 Stafford, an 1892 hotel renovated into a Irish inn with a beautiful restaurant and pub that features cherry millwork and Celtic-themed stained and etched glass.
+In the eastern Wisconsin town of Plymouth, the Irishman's Walk parade normally begins at 11 a.m. and ends at 52 Stafford, an 1892 hotel renovated into a Irish inn with a beautiful restaurant and pub that features cherry millwork and Celtic-themed stained and etched glass.

 © Beth Gauper

 In Finland, Minn., there's a St. Urho's Day parade.

 The Stafford has two sister inns, St. Brendanís in Green Bay and County Clare in Milwaukee.
 The St. Brendanís Inn is on the Fox River in downtown Green Bay.